Coping With the Isolation of Chronic Illness

 When chronic illness hinders your ability to socialize normally, adapting your approach and utilizing available resources can help significantly combat isolation.
 Small changes to how you connect with loved ones, combined with ongoing support from those who “get it,” means you can continue to foster meaningful relationships and community.
 While, to some degree, the isolation of chronic illness may always exist, know there are always options to improve your situation.
 Don’t lose hope or give up reaching out.

 Seeking social support to help combat the isolation of chronic illness?
-Join the AIL Collective, our Facebook group for chronically ill and/or neurodivergent millennials!
+Join the AIL Collective, our Patreon community!

 Similar Posts